vdud/code-of-design/posts/what-is-svelte-and-how-to-get-started-with-sveltekit/what-is-svelte-and-how-to-get-started-with-sveltekit.md

 In this example, the console log statement will be executed whenever `count` changes.

+### Reactive declarations

-3. Reactive declarations: Reactive declarations are a shorthand way to create reactive assignments.
+Reactive declarations are a shorthand way to create reactive assignments.
 Instead of explicitly using the `$:` syntax, you can declare a variable as reactive by prefixing it with the `$` symbol.
 This makes the variable's value automatically update whenever its dependencies change.

 Example: